 On the real estate side, we have 14,764 parcels.
 In Missouri, every odd year each parcel needs to be reinspected and have a value assigned.

 In addition to doing the above listed work, we also have to track the ownership and property lines of all the real estate.
 This is done by analyzing the deeds recorded in the County Recorder's office.
 The County Recorder's office will record nearly 4,000 documents this year.

-Joe and his staff are glad you visited this site.
 Please call the office if you have any questions.
-They will be glad to provide you with any help and assistance that you may need.
+We will be glad to provide you with any help and assistance that you may need.
 Thank you!